-NYU School of Medicine trains future physicians with an innovative, flexible MD degree curriculum known as the Curriculum for the 21st Century, or C21.
-Our program enables students to master the skills necessary to succeed in medicine and provides opportunities to customize their studies at designated points in their training.
+NYU Grossman School of Medicine trains future physicians with an innovative, flexible MD degree curriculum known as the Curriculum for the 21st Century, or C21.
+Our program enables students to master the knowledge and skills necessary to succeed in medicine and provides opportunities to customize their studies at designated points in their training.

-Whether it’s gaining early acceptance to a residency program with the accelerated three-year MD pathway, training to become a physician-scientist with our MD/PhD degree, or exploring a professional area that complements the MD degree with one of our dual MD/master’s degrees, C21 offers many options for students to achieve their career goals.
+Whether it’s gaining early acceptance to a residency program with the accelerated three-year MD pathway, training to become a physician-scientist with our MD/PhD degree, or exploring a professional area that complements the MD degree with one of our dual MD/master’s degrees, C21 offers many options for students to achieve their own personal career goals.

-Pillar concepts are woven into the preclinical curriculum in your first 18 months of medical school.
+C21 provides patient-centered and disease-focused training to help students make connections between basic science concepts learned in the classroom and their real-world clinical application.
 In your clerkship year and beyond, those concepts are reinforced through daily patient contact, online and simulation exercises offered at NYSIM, the New York Simulation Center for the Health Sciences, and progress assessments.
-Diversity and health disparities are explored in the context of each pillar.
+Diversity and health disparities are also explored in the context of C21.